IskandarAlex2/IskandarAlex2/Iskyverse.md

 As of July 1st, 2024, the icon for Iskyverse is the [character category](https://wiki.saihex.com/wiki/The4Tris/category/Characters) icon for [The 4Tris wiki](https://wiki.saihex.com/wiki/The4Tris).

 ## Iskyverse Unit
 **ISKYVERSE UNIT IS DEPRECATED AS 10th July 2024.
-MEASUREMENTS OF DISTANCE AND SCALE ARE NOT EQUAL TO REAL LIFE.**
+MEASUREMENTS OF DISTANCE AND SCALE ARE EQUAL TO REAL LIFE.**

 **ANY MODELS THAT USED ISKYVERSE UNIT MEASUREMENTS CAN BE CONVERTED TO CENTIMETER BY MULTIPLYING BY `0.208`.**